jamesob/tinychain/README.md

 Tinychain is a pocket-sized implementation of Bitcoin.
-Its goal is to be the most compact, understandable, working incarnation of [the Nakamoto consensus algorithm](https://bitcoin.org/bitcoin.pdf) at the expense of functionality, speed, and any real usefulness.
+Its goal is to be a compact, understandable, working incarnation of [the Nakamoto consensus algorithm](https://bitcoin.org/bitcoin.pdf) at the expense of functionality, speed, and any real usefulness.